Why Do Tattoos Look Dull When Healing?

 Depending on how your skin reacted and how you treated the tattoo during the healing phase, some pigment could’ve fallen out.
 This is particularly an issue if you picked at the scabbing or itched the area while it was healing.

-Inexperienced tattoo artists can also sometimes tattoo at the wrong depth, allowing the ink to come out easier than it should normally do.
+Additionally, inexperienced tattoo artists can sometimes inject at the wrong depth, allowing the ink to come out easier than it should do.

 The color wasn’t saturated enough